doctea/usb_midi_clocker/README.md

 ## Known issues (current)

-- Occasional freezes/crashes for unknown reasons
+- Occasional freezes/crashes... pretty sure related to something in the USB library
-- GDB debug mode doesn't work / does't even compile
+- GDB debug mode doesn't work
-- Device stops responding/sending clocks for a moment while a new USB device is initialised -- think this is a limitation of the underlying library
 - MIDI looper quantiser: Some notes get lost/mangled when quantising looper; need a bit cleverer logic to ensure that a playable note is always created
-- Enabling BEATSTEP_SYSEX causes crashes in the USBHost_t36 library sometimes - sometimes hit null transfer pointers..?  ~~might be due to dodgy cable or usb hubs, or akai apcmini?~~  runs for hours perfectly OK then will suddenly lock up inside the USBHost_t36 queue_Data_Transfer
 - Think it may be be a couple of BPM slower in practice than what is actually set -- maybe rounding error in how tick length is calculated?  or due to a loop taking too long and missing the tick?

 ## Known issues (may be solved)

 - Although it has been known run for many hours solidly, been getting some occasional crashes lately (especially while working on the looper code, though unsure if this is related).
 Might be because of bugs in my attempt to patch the problem with the USBHost_t36 USB MIDI clock problem...
-- MIDI loop output to USB devices behaves very strangely... missed notes, stuck notes, glitching.... but it works more reliably if host is connected to the debug serial output?!
-Think maybe a problem in the underlying USBHost_t36 code?
+- ~~MIDI loop output to USB devices behaves very strangely... missed notes, stuck notes, glitching.... but it works more reliably if host is connected to the debug serial output?!
+Think maybe a problem in the underlying USBHost_t36 code?~~
   - notes work fine though if sending clock is disabled?!
   - and MIDI that comes in from USB device eg beatstep and then sent to the same output device seems to work ok regardless?
   - something to do with USB/MIDI buffers I guess?  maybe isn't getting flushed properly or messages get trashed before being sent?